-There are two kinds of direct tyre pressure monitors.
+There are 2 kinds of direct tyre pressure monitors.
 Internal TPMS have sensors that are attached inside the wheel well or mounted to the tyre valve stem.
 External TPMS replace the existing valve cap and are simply screwed into place.
-They have a locking system to prevent theft or tyre loosening, and wirelessly communicate actual pressures to your car display via Bluetooth.
+They have a locking system to prevent theft or tyre loosening and wirelessly communicate actual pressures to your car display via Bluetooth.

-While you can get a TPMS for under $100, a high-quality TPMS with four sensors will cost you $300 or more.
+While you can get a TPMS for under $100, a high-quality TPMS with 4 sensors will cost you $300 or more.

 Once you've determined the type of TPMS you want and how much you're willing to spend, consider the following essential features:

-To work out which TPMS is best for you, you should first consider what type of vehicle you are driving.
+To work out which TPMS is best for you, you should first consider the type of vehicle you are driving.

-If you have a regular four-wheeled car, the cost and number of features included will affect your choice of an indirect, direct internal or direct external TPMS.
+If you have a regular 4-wheeled vehicle, the cost and number of features included affect your choice of an indirect, direct internal or direct external TPMS.